 Exploration and infill drilling are carried out by wireline double-tube diamond core drilling.
-At present, this is almost exclusively from underground using four rigs equipped with the Wireline 56 system that produces 39 mm diameter core.
-Four exploration holes have been drilled from the surface.
+At present, this is mainly done from underground using three to four rigs equipped with the Wireline 56 system that produces 39 mm diameter core.
 The Near Mine Exploration Department (UGN) use contracted drilling company Protek AB for exploration drilling.
-Protek AB use two Diamec U4 drill rigs.
+Protek AB use Diamec U6 drill rigs.
 The mine uses two in-house drill rigs (Diamec U6 and Diamec S6) for infill drilling.